4 tips and 1 tool that will help you perfect your slide design

 Picture yourself arriving at the last presentation you attended.
 You were probably one of many people there and could melt into the crowd.
 You were interested, but preoccupied.
 There was a phone in your pocket, a to-do list in your head, and your next meal on your mind.
 The presenter was vulnerable.
 In the next few moments, she could completely captivate you.
 Or, she could lose you entirely.

 Despite our penchant to try and do several things at once, studies show that humans can’t actually multitask effectively.
 Instead, we switch our attention rapidly between tasks.
 In fact, research shows that “multitasking” gets in the way of productivity.
 It decreases our efficiency by as much as 40%.
-MIT Neuroscientist Earl Miller explains, “People can’t multitask very well, and when people say they can, they’re deluding themselves… The brain is very good at deluding itself.”
-Couple that with the most popular problem in our technology-obsessed culture, the ever shrinking attention span — and it can seem difficult to connect with a crowd and make an impact.
+MIT Neuroscientist Earl Miller explains, “People can’t multitask very well, and when people say they can, they’re deluding themselves … The brain is very good at deluding itself.”
+Couple that with the most popular problem in our technology-obsessed culture, the ever shrinking attention span and it can seem difficult to connect with a crowd and make an impact.

 Good news!
 (I think.)
 Despite being distractible, we’re also predictable little creatures.
 There are several reliable ways to capture and keep our attention.
 When we work with presentations here at Duarte, we start with storytelling, the ultimate attention grabber.
 Storytelling should always direct your presentation structure.
 However, in this article, we focus on using layout and design to grab your audience’s attention.
 Then, to guide them through the information so your message is broadcast clearly.
 These lessons apply whether you’re designing PowerPoint slides, Keynote slides, or presenting slides from the back of a napkin.
 The best part?
-We’ve developed a tool you can use to test if your slides will hit the mark BEFORE you get up in front of a crowd.
+We’ve developed a tool you can use to test if your slides will hit the mark before you get up in front of a crowd.

-Since people can’t multitask, that means that audiences cannot simultaneously read your dense, bullet-riddled slides AND listen to you AND understand what you mean.
+Since people can’t multitask, that means that audiences cannot simultaneously read your dense, bullet-riddled slides and listen to you and understand what you mean.
 Thus, your slide should function more like a billboard than any other media.

 We call this “glance media.”
 The audience should be able to quickly grasp the meaning of the slide before turning back to the presenter.
 And they should be able to do it in three seconds or less.